piotr-wiszowaty/atari_xlxe_sd_cartridge/README.md

 --------------------

 Memory region `$bff8..$bfff` is dedicated to SD card read/write control.
-This region is not overwritten by SD card read operation.
-The rest of the cartridge memory region (`$8000..$bff7`) works as normal RAM (from the Atari side).
+This region is never overwritten by SD card read operations.
+The rest of the cartridge memory region (`$8000..$bff7`) is seen from the Atari as regular RAM.
 Every read/write operates on SD card sectors `<SECTOR_NUM>..<SECTOR_NUM>+<SECTOR_COUNT>` and RAM region `$8000..$8000+512*<OFFSET>`.